inhee-pitt/InheeLee_FA/docs/info.md

 -->

 ## How it works
+It works ...
 Explain how your project works

 ## How to test
+It should be tested by ...
 Explain how to use your project

 ## External hardware